Jack-Barry/jb-garage/packages/bootstrap-js/README.md

 const { classes, inlineStyles } = bsJs(config)

-// If you're using your own custom Bootstrap prefix instead of `"bs"`, initialize
+// If you're using your own custom Bootstrap prefix instead of `"bs"`, initialize your instance of
-//   your own instance of `BootstrapJs`.
-This will ensure that CSS variables get
-//   constructed properly
-const { classes, inlineStyles } = new BootstrapJs('custom').bsJs(config)
+//   `BootstrapJs` with it.
+This will ensure that CSS variablesget constructed properly const { classes, inlineStyles } = new BootstrapJs('custom').bsJs(config)
 ```

+`classes` and `inlineStyles` are provided as objects so that you can easily perform
+any transformations you need on them, instead of having to do a bunch of string
+parsing shenanigans.